 The Flying Eye/Bat Eye

 In some of the comics, Batman controls a spherical surveillance device that travels through the air at high speed.
 This was in comics from decades ago, and it coincidentally predicted some aspects of modern surveillance.
-A variety of remote controlled drones are used by Special Forces and companies all over the world…which, you have to admit, is quite a scary prospect.
+A variety of remote controlled drones are used by Special Forces and companies all over the world … which, you have to admit, is quite a scary prospect.
+Thanks Batman.

-In some of the media, Batman can produce a powerful electric current from either his suit or his finger.
-One of the coolest examples of this was in Batman: The Black Mirror where he (the Dick Grayson Batman) used it on a woman sneaking up behind him with a machine gun.
+In some DC Comics media, Batman can produce a powerful electric current from either his suit or his finger.
+One of the coolest examples of this was in Scott Snyder’s Batman: The Black Mirror where Batman used it on a woman sneaking up behind him with a machine gun.
+In this book, Dick Grayson has taken up the mantle of Batman.
 Judging by the artwork, it must have been a very painful experience for her.

-A few of the renditions of Batman feature him with a cape that’s a lot more than just a piece of black cloth.
+A few renditions of Batman feature him with a cape that’s a lot more than just a piece of fluttering black cloth.
 It can spread to the sides and achieve lift like the wings of an actual bat.
-This has its precedent from Batman’s earliest days –Bob Kane drew inspiration from Leonardo Da Vinci’s designs for flying machines, the bird (and bat)-like ornithopters.
+This has its precedent from Batman’s earliest days — Bob Kane drew inspiration from Leonardo Da Vinci’s designs for flying machines, the bird-like (AKA bat-like) ornithopters.

 In application, many human-powered flapping/gliding machines have actually been engineered by real people, and a recent one called the Snowbird was powered by nothing but good old fashioned human muscles.

-Introduced in Tim Burton’s Batman, the Grapple Gun was a handheld device capable of firing a hooked rope that allowed the character to swing from buildings like Spider-Man.
+Introduced in Tim Burton’s Batman, the grapple gun was a handheld device capable of firing a hooked rope that allowed the character to swing from buildings and travel high above the streets of Gotham.
 Batman had used rope in the past, but this was a much more efficient way of getting around.

 Real life versions of this gadget have been made, but none of them are as efficient and versatile as Bruce Wayne’s techno-wonder.